pitchblack408/pyawscron/README.md

 ## Helper Methods
 ### get_all_schedule_bw_dates
 Returns a list of UTC datetime objects using a start and end date.
-The end date is not inclusive.
+The end date has a flag to be inclusive or exclusive.

 **Note:** This method has no upper limit on how many datetime object can be returned.
 Use Iterative approach or get_next_n_schedule if memory becomes an issue.